Editorial & Communications Consultancy

 RA Summer Exhibition 2026: Errata

-In 2025, I submitted a piece of parquet from a former mission hall engraved ‘BENEATH THE PARQUET, THE DANCE FLOOR‘.
+Last year, I submitted a piece of parquet from a former mission hall engraved ‘BENEATH THE PARQUET, THE DANCE FLOOR‘ to the Royal Academy’s Summer Exhibition.
 A reference to the 1968 Situationist ‘Sous les Pavés, la Plage!’
 (Under the cobbles, the beach!).
 My hope was that the selection committee might see fit to pull up a block of gallery floor and swap it for my work.
 They didn’t.
-Nevertheless, I carried it along to an event and took a photo of it in situ, on top of the parquet.
+Nevertheless, I carried it to an event and took a photo of it in situ.
 It’s on my shelf now, I’m not sure I’d ever want to sell it.

 This year, I’d been thinking again about Burlington House and something that had always bothered me about the Central Hall, which is that it isn’t an octagon.
 It’s a square room with walls added to each corner.
 It puts on the airs and graces of a more fanciful shape, but in that vanity, it loses surface area, because behind the corners are four quite substantial voids.

-I researched old drawings, studied more recent plans from the Chipperfield masterplan and spoke to another architect, but the voids remained a mystery.
-It looks like one might be part of a ventilation or heating system, one contains some kind of round structure, but the others are empty as far as I can tell.
+I researched drawings of the house and studied the more recent Chipperfield masterplan, but the voids remained a mystery.
+It looks like one might be part of a ventilation or heating system, one contains some kind of round structure, but the others are empty.
 Creepy to think of them hollow, full of dust or lost Academicians.
-This is free space in one of the main galleries that could let more artists into the show.
-The work became about their absence and then finding a means to connect them with that space.
+Historic buildings specialist, Chris Dyson explained the poché, the French term for the negative spaces behind walls, which I read were sometimes used for niches or secondary rooms.
+In the context of the Wohl Hall, this ‘free’ space could let more artists into the show.
+The work became about their absence and then finding a means to connect them with the voids.

-The Academy’s walls have held up (and no doubt seen) so much over the years, so considering the other side of the partitions felt appropriate.
-My first plan was to try to imagine an entire secondary exhibition in the void, but impossible to curate that without access.
-There could be mirrors to extend the space, lighting, audio, the muffled sobs and chatter of the unselected and forgotten.
-But if the committee isn’t going to pull up one block of floor, they’re not going to take apart a wall are they, so I thought I’d claim the spaces on paper instead.
+The initial plan was an entire secondary exhibition in the void, with mirrors to infinitely extend the space and audio, with the muffled sobs and chatter of the unselected and forgotten.
+But if the committee isn’t going to pull up one block of floor, they’re not going to take apart a wall are they, so I thought I’d claim the spaces on paper to describe a fictive show.

 “Thursday was an all round bad day.
 Not enough sleep, rushing to get some chores done (including packing this little booklet) before going to the airport, then the real catastrophe of getting to Stansted airport only to find that my flight was from Luton and not enough time to get from one to the other.
 Total cost £250 to get another flight and train and taxi and missing one of the three days of the athletics competition that I went to watch.
 Still the other two days of athletics were very good with Sunday being exceptional.
 So all OK really.
 Hope you find another one.
 Sorry once again.”

-In other work, aside from writing, I’ve been making some drawings and revisiting a mail art project I started 30 years ago.
-I couldn’t decide whether it was a dead end, I was a bit stuck, until by coincidence, I saw a page that related to it in an issue of Real Review.
+The Summer Exhibition is an annual prompt to share something.
+In other work, aside from writing, I’ve been making some new drawings and revisiting a mail art project I started 30 years ago.
+I still couldn’t decide whether it was a dead end, then by coincidence, saw a page that related to it in an issue of Real Review.
 I don’t know Jack Self, but thought I’d email him and see what he suggested.
-He replied with some kind advice, which I’m slowly working on – turning it into an artist’s book, planning a low-key event.
-I’m being deliberately vague as other work keeps getting in the way and I’m not much closer to finishing it.
-But the thing that stuck with me was a point he made about his grandfather playing the fiddle.
-And the few things that people remember of us.
+He replied with some kind advice, which I’m slowly working on; turning it into an artist’s book and planning a low-key event.
+(I’m being deliberately vague as other work keeps getting in the way and I’m not much closer to finishing it.)
+But, the thing that stuck with me and is relevant here is a point he made about his great grandfather playing the fiddle.
+And the very few things that people remember of us.

-Which feels relevant now, because even if someone holds my work up as everything wrong and won’t someone just think of the painters, you just have to keep having ideas don’t you.
-I trust Ryan will do something interesting, possibly brave.
-And my parents are proud I have something in the Royal Academy, though don’t ask too much about what.
+Because even if someone holds my work up as everything wrong, they hate conceptual stuff and won’t someone just think of the painters, you just have to keep doing it and having ideas don’t you.
+I trusted Ryan would do something interesting with the exhibition and it’s great, very lucky to be included.
+And my parents are proud I have something in the Royal Academy.
 In fact, lots of people have been really nice in congratulating me.
 Then I think, wait until you see it.
 You might be surprised that the sophisticated octagon is, in fact, a simple square with extensions.

 Sarah Simpkin